Accessorizing

 Combat Boots

-I never wore combat boots in the 1990s, and I’m not going to start now.
-Combat boots with a sweater dress are too edgy a pairing for me.
-However, if you have ever asked yourself, “How can I wear combat boots after 40, 50, or 60+ and not look like a “granny,” this is a popular look, for sure.
+I never wore combat boots in the 1990s, and I don’t plan to start now.
+Combat boots paired with a sweater dress are too edgy for me.
+However, if you have ever asked yourself, “How can I wear combat boots after 40, 50, or 60+ and not look like a ‘granny,” this is a popular look, for sure.

 Lug Sole Chelsea Boots

-If this feels closer to your style, these Cole Haan booties are kind of fun, and you’ll forget that they’re designed specifically for the winter.
-You can grab them in leopard print to elevate a black sweater dress or buy black for a safe bet that they’ll go with just about everything.
+If this feels closer to your style, these Cole Haan booties are fun, and you’ll forget that they’re designed specifically for the winter.
+You can grab them in leopard print to elevate a black sweater dress, or opt for black for a safe bet that they’ll go with just about everything.

 Oxfords

-Over-the-knee boots with short sweater dresses are fashion-forward and in some instances I kind of like the look, but generally they feel more like a younger, creative look to me.
-The cool way to wear these boots is underneath a loose, chunky, belted sweater dress with no leg showing; otherwise, it’s too pretty woman.
+Over-the-knee boots paired with short sweater dresses are fashion-forward, and in some instances, I find the look quite appealing.
+However, they generally feel more like a younger, creative look to me.
+The cool way to wear these boots is underneath a loose, chunky, belted sweater dress with no leg showing; otherwise, it’s too pretty for a woman.
 Think of over-the-knee boots like extra-thick leggings that you would pair with a sweater dress.

 Riding Boots

-Classic Low-Heeled Riding Boots always look classy with sweater dresses, even though they have been a little more on the back burner the last couple of years.
-If you like a traditional look, riding boots and a sweater dress are a timeless combo.
+Classic Low-Heeled Riding Boots always look classy with sweater dresses, even though they have been a little less in vogue over the last couple of years.
+I’m a little bored of them, but if you like a traditional look, riding boots and a sweater dress are a timeless combo.

-Once you have decided on your shoes for your sweater dress, just add accessories to tie the whole look together and make it your own.
+Once you have decided on your shoes or boots for your sweater dress, add accessories to tie the whole look together and make it your own.

 camel sweaterdress with belt and boots

 Sweater dresses can be baggy and make you look boxy.
 You can use a chic statement belt to define your waist.
 Choosing the right belt is like selecting the right handbag for your body type.
 It’s all about finding the right belt that suits your unique shape.
-For example, long-waisted women can get away with a wider belt, while short-waisted women need a thinner belt.
+For example, women with a long waist can get away with a wider belt, while those with a short waist need a thinner belt.

 Incorporate jewelry to create a focal point.